Micromeles hemsleyi

+Micromeles hemsleyi is a species of tree in the family Rosaceae native to central China.

+Description

-Sorbus hemsleyi is a species of whitebeam native to central China.
-It is a small, erect deciduous tree to 4 m in height, with grey-green leaves and white flowers followed by brown fruit.
+Micromeles hemsleyi is a small, erect deciduous tree to 4 m in height, with grey-green leaves and white flowers followed by brown fruit.
 The fruit are a major component of the diet of the yellow-throated marten (Martes flavigula).

+Uses

 The cultivar 'John Bond' has gained the Royal Horticultural Society's Award of Garden Merit as an ornamental.